xmartlabs/Bender/Documentation/API.md

 }
 ```

-A CompositeLayer is a temporary structure that will be removed as soon as its sublayers are added to the netwrok graph.
+A CompositeLayer is a temporary structure that will be removed as soon as its sublayers are added to the network graph.
 It has an input and an output which must be set to the first and last sublayers, as can be seen in the Example.

 #### But how does this work?

 A `CompositeLayer` is a `Group`.
 Group's are temporal structures used during the generation of the execution graph.
 A Group consists of an `input` and an `output` which are the first and last nodes of a group of nodes.
 Bender's operator `->>` works on Groups.
 It takes two groups and returns one by joining the `output` from the first to the `input` of the second.
 The first two Groups can now be destroyed.

 A `CompositeLayer` is the same.
 It will be destroyed as soon as it is applied in an operator.
-But its sublayers survive...
+But its sublayers survive... 😀

 [Creating a network]: #creating-a-network
 [Running a network]: #running-a-network
 [ParameterLoader]: #parameterloader
-[Adding new layers]: #adding-new-layers
+[Creating custom layers]: #custom-layers
 [MetalShaderManager]: #metalshadermanager
 [Composing Layers]: #composing-layers